Thompson, Mr Charles William

 Born in 1868 at Sutton Forrest, NSW the ninth child in a family of eleven.
-Charles father came from Liverpool, England he was a labourer and had no known relatives; his mother was an Irish orphan from Tipperary.
+Charle's father came from Liverpool, England, a labourer with no known relatives.
+His mother was an Irish orphan from Tipperary.
 In 1871 the family moved to Towrang near Goulburn.
 Charles grew up and went to school in the district; his father was a fettler on the railway until he was killed in a train accident in 1888.
 Charles was a bright student and at the end of his normal schooling at 14 years became a pupil teacher assisting the Master until 1885.

 After the Public Instruction Act was passed in 1880, little schools began popping up along the eastern fringe of the mountain country, at Uriarra, Barnes Creek, Church Rock Valley, Gibraltar, Tharwa, Naas, Naas Upper, Bobeyan (or Tin Dish) and Shannon’s Flat.
 Usually the parents had to build the first schoolhouse themselves, which was often just as simple as a slab room.
 If the school survived long enough, a more permanent structure was provided by the government.

-Charles next two postings were to public schools in the Goulburn district; Claremont – 1888 to 1890 and Run of Water or 'Yarra' (between Goulburn and Canberra) – 1890 to 1895.
+Charles next two postings were to public schools in the Goulburn district; Claremont – 1888 to 1890 and Yarra (between Goulburn and Canberra) – 1890 to 1895.
 In 1893 he married Matilda Jane Wetherspoon, daughter of a prosperous farmer from the Crookwell region.